-Figure 3: RTP magnetics image showing the circular magnetic anomaly being targeted with drilling by Sunstone.
-Holes EPDD001 and EPDD002 have been completed, and hole EPDD003 is in progress.
+Figure 1: RTP magnetics image showing the circular magnetic anomaly being targeted with drilling by Sunstone.
+Holes EPDD001, EPDD002 and EPDD003 have been completed, and hole EPDD004 is in progress.
 Prepared drill collars to allow for future drilling are shown as yellow stars.
 Also shown are three historical drill holes (EPD01-03, drilled by Codelco), which drilled away from the Sunstone defined target area (see ASX announcement dated 12th August 2020 for details of historical drilling results).
+CED prefixed drill holes are historical (2012) drilling by Codelco.